preetamnahak/opencode/README.txt

-This is a web project for a technical club of NITR named OPENCODE.
+This is a web project about the website for a technical club of NITR named OPENCODE.